lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 1: (During online registration)
-Before the election ends: A voter registers for the vote-over-a-network (with One-Time-Pad) (online voting) process. e.g. using signing signatures, people could have something e.g. mailed to them (or received from an office) to use to authenticate their online connection.
+Before the election ends: A voter registers for the vote-over-a-network (with One-Time-Pad) (online voting) process.
+This may be done entirely online for most-practical voting, or other elements may be added.
+A kind of hybrid may involve people could have something e.g. snail-mailed to them (or picked up with ID from an office) to use to authenticate their online connection.
+note: using signing signatures,

 Step 2: